tracyscode/tracyscode/README.md

 - ✌🏼 Hi, I’m @tracyscode
-- 🌸 I’m interested in software development & am an aspiring software engineer
-- 🐍 I’m currently learning HTML, CSS, JavaScript & Python
-- 🎓 I have my B.A. in Ecology and Evolutionary Biology
 - 🍓 I'm passionate about organic farming & living a sustainable lifestyle
 - ⛺ In my freetime, I love exercising, hiking, camping, writing & reading
 - 🎮 My favorite videogame is The Legend of Zelda: Breath of the Wild